-- ➤ Lack of Protection The lack of temporary or permanent protections (e.g. current zoning, temporary or permanent easements, moratoriums, and encumbrances that limit subdivision or conversion) that currently exists on the property and the likelihood of the threat of conversion. - ➤ Land and Landowners Circumstances Land and landowner circumstances such as property held in an estate, aging landowner, future property by heirs is uncertain, property is for sale or has a sale pending, landowner anticipates owning the property for a short duration, landowner has received purchase offers, land has an approved subdivision plan, landowner has sold subdivisions of the property, etc. - ➤ Adjacent Land Use Adjacent land use characteristics such as existing land status, rate of development growth and conversion, rate of population growth (percent change), rate of change in ownership, etc. - ➤ Ability to Develop Physical attributes of the property that will facilitate conversion, such as access, buildable ground, zoning, slope, water/sewer, electricity, etc.
+Lack of Protection - The lack of temporary or permanent protections (e.g., current zoning, temporary or permanent easements, moratoriums, and encumbrances that limit subdivision or conversion) that currently exists on the property and the likelihood of the threat of conversion.

-Strategic - This criterion reflects the project's relevance or relationship to conservation efforts on a broader perspective.
-When evaluating strategic, four considerations should be made: 1) the scale of a conservation initiative, strategy, or plan; the scale of the project's contribution to that initiative, strategy, or plan; 3) the placement of the parcel within the area of the initiative, strategy, or plan; and 4) how the project complements protected lands.
+- Land and Landowners Circumstances Land and landowner circumstances such as property held in an estate, age of landowner, interest of ownership and stewardship of property by heirs of current landowners is uncertain, property is for sale or has a sale pending, landowner anticipates owning the property for a short duration, landowner has received purchase offers, land has an approved subdivision plan, landowner has sold subdivisions of the property, etc. - Adjacent Land Use Adjacent land use characteristics such as existing land status, rate of development, growth, and conversion, rate of population growth (percent change), rate of change in ownership, etc. - Ability to Develop Physical attributes of the property that will facilitate conversion, such as access, buildable ground, zoning, slope, water/sewer, electricity, etc.

-- High (21-30 points) The property significantly advances a conservation initiative, strategy, or plan and complements protected lands. - Average (11-20 points) The property makes a modest contribution to a conservation initiative, strategy, or plan and is near already protected lands.
+Strategic - This criterion reflects the project's relevance or relationship to conservation efforts on a broader perspective considering scale, location, and relative contribution to landscape scale conservation goals.
+When evaluating strategic, three considerations should be made: 1) how the project contributes to an existing or new a conservation initiative, strategy, or plan; 2) how the project complements protected lands; and 3) the relative contribution of the project to landscape scale scale conservation goals and public benefits.

-• Low (0-10 points) - The property is not part of a conservation initiative, strategy, or plan or near already protected lands, but will lead to locally-focused conservation effort.
+- High (21-30 points) The property makes an exceptional strategic contribution to: a conservation initiative, strategy, or plan; complementing protected lands; and/or landscape scale conservation goals and benefits. - Medium (11-20 points) The property makes a substantial strategic contribution to: a conservation initiative, strategy, or plan; complementing protected lands; and/or landscape scale conservation goals and benefits. - Low (0-10 points) The property makes a modest strategic contribution to: a conservation initiative, strategy, or plan; complementing protected lands; and/or landscape scale conservation goals and benefits.

 The submitted project map should support this category and it is important to make sure the text and map are consistent.
-See Attachment B for map recommendations and best practices.
+See Recommendations and Best Practices for the Project Brief Map of this Scoring Guidance (Page 15)

-Attributes to consider: The descriptions listed represent the ideal project for each attribute.
+Attributes to consider: The descriptions listed below represent the ideal project for each attribute.
 These attributes are not listed in priority order.